 Dr Byron is frustrated that a national strategy on child safety has been delayed from last spring until at least December.
 A safety campaign pencilled in for the summer has yet to materialise.

-schools to tell pupils, teachers and parents about safety.
+pupils, teachers and parents about safety.
 The internet moves so much faster than policy.
-I realised unless I started doing something right now, my own children would be long gone from school before anything
+I realised unless I started doing something right now, my own children would be long gone from school before anything changed, she said.

 Facebook and other social networking websites are to install panic buttons so children can alert the sites' operators if obscene or inappropriate material is posted.

 The site is among 140 companies, charities and other groups who have signed up to new internet standards recommended by Tanya Byron, the government's adviser on online safety.
 Ed Balls, the schools secretary, and Alan Johnson, the home secretary,

 will announce the new voluntary code on Tuesday.
 Gordon Brown may also take part in the launch.

 The panic button system, similar to one already announced by Bebo, requires companies to display prominently on their websites how children can report offensive or inappropriate content and to respond promptly.